YU000jp/logseq-plugin-blank-line/readme.md

 # Logseq Plugin: Blank Line 🦢

-- ~~Quickly insert blank lines below the selected block or the block of the page.~~
 - Quickly inserts blank lines above or below a selected block or blocks on a page.
 - When working with blocks that contain embed or reference, line breaks can often be a source of annoyance.
 Fortunately, there is a solution!